imbottlebird/gcp_ml/README.md

 $ kaggle datasets download -d yelp-dataset/yelp-dataset

 To get dataset_identifier, you can just browse to the dataset you want on the kaggle website.
-There’s actually a button that helpfully gives you the API command directly.
+There is a button that gives you the API command directly.

 In case you want to unzip file on ssh follow the command below.<br>